GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Range**: 20 yards

 **Effect**: You call the attention of all non-mindless creatures within range to a point of space, an object, a portal, or creature.
 Those creatures make a [Will] save.
 If a critical success, they are made aware of the exact point of the subject but are not remotely distracted by it.
 If successful, they are made aware of the subject and will turn to face it.
 If the save is a failure, they will stop concentrating and focus on the subject.
-If the save is a critical failure, they wil also cease casting any spell and be dazed until the end of the next round.
+If the save is a critical failure, they will also cease casting any spell and be dazed until the end of the next round.

 **At Higher Tiers**: When cast at 2nd tier or greater, for each tier beyond minimum, you may choose either to increase the range by up to 5 yards or exclude one creature.